VincenzoMarcovecchio/portfolio-v2/content/Responsive-navbar-using-gatsby-and-styled-components.md

 ```

-A wild ride wasn't it, plus you have a little bit of pressing effect when you click on the link.
+A wild ride wasn't it, plus you have a little bit of scaling effect when you click on the link.
 Because of the copying and pasting situation I tried to make one styled component and wrap everything inside it.
 If something is not working you're a bit closer to a solution now anyway 😎